canonical/checkbox/checkbox-ng/docs/dev/trusted-launcher.rst

 To avoid a security hole that allows anyone to run anything as root, the launcher can only run jobs installed in a system-wide directory.
 This way we are not weaken the trust system as root access is required to install both components (the trusted runner and jobs).
-The :term:`PlainBox` process will send an identifier which is matched by a well-known list in the trusted launcher.
+The :term:`Plainbox` process will send an identifier which is matched by a well-known list in the trusted launcher.
 This identifier is the job hash: